A continental framework for bamboo — connecting growers, builders, researchers, and policy across Europe.

 Policy & Recognition

-Engagement with European and member-state bodies on classification, procurement, and carbon accounting.
+Evidence-based engagement with European and member-state bodies on classification, procurement, carbon accounting, and the responsible cultivation framework.

 The Secretariat